Sunlight forced my eyes open.

 “Y-you’re finally a-awake.”

-“The S-S-S-S-Seraph Palace’s right wing.”
+“The S-S-S-S-Seraphim Palace’s right wing.”

-Sandalphon quickly said, “D-d-d-don’t move!
+Sandalphon jumped.
+“D-d-d-don’t move!
 Y-your wings haven’t healed yet!”

-That’s when it all came back — getting struck by that rainbow-colored spell from that little fart-head.
+That’s when it all came back — getting struck by that rainbow-colored spell from that little farthead.
 It hadn’t hurt in the moment.
 I didn’t even feel it hit me.
 Just—gone.
 Blackout.

 A chill ran down my spine.
-That speed… faster than my nerve reflexes…
+That speed… faster than my nerve reflexes.

 I swallowed hard.
 “What day is it today…?”

-“Th-th-the third three,” he stammered.
+“Th-th-the third,” he stammered.

 I let out a deep breath.
 Thank God.